A World-Class Laser Eye Clinic

 In order to satisfy our goal of a 100% success rate, numerous factors have to come together.
 The laser technology used at Focus is big part of that.

 Freedom to Choose

 Unlike several clinics, Focus and its surgeons have chosen to not be paid consultants to laser system manufacturers.
 As such we are free to choose the laser combination that we consider will give the best results, rather than use the manufacturers’ own laser systems.
 As such, we chose different companies to supply the excimer and femtosecond lasers used in the Z-LASIK procedure.

-The combination of the Swiss Ziemer LDV and the German WaveLight Allegretto Eye-Q – together with a refined LASIK surgical technique pioneered at Focus – means we have a 100% 20/20 success rate for correcting short-sight up to an severe -8.00 dioptres, which is the most common visual problem by far in the 20-45 age group.
+The combination of the Swiss Ziemer LDV and the German WaveLight Allegretto Eye-Q – together with a refined LASIK surgical technique pioneered at Focus – means we have exceeded our expectation for visual outcomes for our patients, where our goal is a 100% 20/20 success rate for correcting short-sight, which is the most common visual problem by far in the 20-45 age group.

 Location and History

 Today there are over 3,000 medical and surgical consultants working in the Wimpole Street and Harley Street area and the private clinics are modern, comfortable and welcoming; a far cry from the original days when Harley Street doctors arranged their own appointments and dealt with correspondence by letter in candle light and resided in the house itself.